wellsluo/ManageVM/README.md

 ##Motivation

-When I was preparing a demo lab with 10 virtual machines running in 20+ physical Hyper-V physical machines each, I need to create new virtual machines with same configuration, export, import to other hosts.
-I felt very boring to do it by clicking mouse button in Hyper-V console.
+When I was preparing a demo lab with 10 virtual machines running in 20+ Hyper-V physical machines each, I create new virtual machines with same configuration in one physical machine first, then export, import them to other hosts.
+I felt very boring to do it by clicking mouse button with Hyper-V console.
 So UI is not good way to do this job.
 Automation is definitely the way to manage the virtual machines in large scale.

 ##Objectives

 Using script to create, export, import or remove multiple virtual machines with same configuration, administrator only needs to setup the configuration file, and then run the script.
+And edit existed virtual machines to align the configuration is also necessary.

 #License